aportela/homedocs/data/README.md

-common data files will be stored on this directory
+database & document files will be stored on this directory